 Students selected to participate in the Summer Component must confirm their intent to register for the program by completing all items in the Checklist within 5 business days from the time of the emailed offer.

 Applicants for the Academic Year Component Only

 If you absolutely know that you are unable to attend the Summer Component, you are encouraged to apply for the Academic Year Component (Fall to Spring of Academic Year 2014-2015).

 Complete the online Dragon Scholars Program Application by no later than Tuesday, July 1 (11:59 p.m.
 EDT).

 Offers are made on a rolling basis beginning June 16.
 Applicants are encouraged to submit their applications as soon as possible to ensure their chance at a space for the Academic Year Component.
 The last of the offers for the Academic Year Component will be made during the week of July 7.

 Students selected to participate in the Academic Year Component must confirm their intent to register for the program by July 18.

-Selection into Dragon Summer is competitive.
+Selection into Dragon Scholars is competitive.
 The program application asks for personal information and completion of four short-answer essay questions.
 Responses to the essay questions are critically evaluated in the selection process.